openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 state and is being actively
 developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-This repository contains the data and code for our paper:
+This repository contains the data and code for our letter:

 > Sparks, A.H., Del Ponte, E.M., Alves, K. S., Foster, Z., Grünwald, N.
 > J. (YYYY). *Reproducibility in plant pathology: where do we stand and